 - The pianos used for all rounds of the competition is a Steinway model B or D.

 - Practice on the piano used for the competition is not possible, as it is impractical to provide equal practice time to all contestants on the instrument.
-However, on the day of the finals, if requested, finalists will be scheduled for a strictly enforced period of 5 minutes to get a feel for the instrument prior to the start of the final round of the competition.
+However, on the day of the finals, if requested, finalists will be permitted a strictly enforced period of 5 minutes to acclimate to the instrument prior to the start of the final round of the competition.